5 tips for measuring marketing effectiveness across the funnel

 November 24, 2020 | By: Nina Brentlinger, Sr. Product Marketing Manager

-Amazon Advertising is uniquely positioned as a full-funnel solutions provider because we reach customers throughout their daily lives, with products that deliver unique reach and relevance—and we give the depth and breadth of insights you need to continually refine and optimize your campaigns.
+Amazon Ads is uniquely positioned as a full-funnel solutions provider because we reach customers throughout their daily lives, with products that deliver unique reach and relevance—and we give the depth and breadth of insights you need to continually refine and optimize your campaigns.

 Here are five of our top tips for measuring and optimizing your full-funnel strategy to deliver greater efficiency for your budget and enhanced experiences for your customers.